Bill’s Indie Basement (7/31): the week in classic indie, college rock, and more

 The first album from '80s alt-rock heros in 29 years picks up right where RIchard & Tim Butler left off, for better or worse.

 One of the most iconic alternative bands of the '80s, The Psychedelic Furs roared into the decade with their noisy post-punk debut, became MTV/new wave superstars with "Love My Way" and "The Ghost in You," and then had their great early single "Pretty in Pink" totally misinterpreted by director John Hughes for his 1986 hit Molly Ringwald film of the same name.
 Unfortunately, from there the band finished the decade having what edge they had left polished out, apart from singer Richard Butler's signature rasp.
 (1987's Midnight to Midnight has not aged well.)
-They attempted a course correction with 1989's Book of Days but the group petered out shortly after 1991's Book of Days.
+They attempted a course correction with 1989's Book of Days but the group petered out shortly after 1991's World Outside.

 After spending the '90s successfully reinventing themselves as Love Spit Love, Richard and his brother Tim reactivated the P-Furs in 2000 and have been touring pretty much ever since seemingly content to rest on their laurels.
 At least till now.
 Why?
 "I don't even know,” Butler told Yahoo Music.
 “I mean, I think I spent 25 years saying, ‘Why?’ and then four years saying, ‘Why not?’"
 And then we just did it.
 We were a very creative force, and when we started writing songs, it just happened quite naturally."